 Ideally, the dog should have a family that lives in a big home with a big, fenced backyard, where he can burn up his excess energy whenever he wants.

-Furthermore, the Weimaraner can be an obedient dog, but it takes really a lot of effort to get to that point because this dog is extremely intelligent and questions every command.
+Furthermore, the Weimaraner can be an obedient dog, but it takes a lot of effort to get to that point because this dog is extremely intelligent and questions every command.

 But, if you are consistent and gentle, he will start appreciating you and will treat you as a leader of the pack.